Xenores/pdf-balloon-app/README.md

 Note:
 	The size of bubble is linked to the zoom level.
-A Text Size = 30 bubble at zoom 400% will be a little smaller than Text Size = 30 bubble atzoom 200%.
+A Text Size = 30 bubble at zoom 400% will be a little smaller than Text Size = 30 bubble at zoom 200%.
  	The quality and file size of saved pdf will depend on the zoom level at which it is saved.
 Pdf saved at zoom = 200% is smaller than Pdf saved at zoom = 500%.